 If your business runs on legacy infrastructure, you probably have a server room on-premises, but you don’t need any physical devices with cloud storage.
-Everything you need will be available on the cloud you can access from anywhere at any time.
+Everything you need will be available on the cloud, and you can access it from anywhere at any time.

 Benefits of Using Clouds

 Moving your entire business operation to a cloud provides a few essential benefits that will make running everything much more comfortable.
 Here’s a quick overview of those benefits.

 1. Scalability – Cloud computing allows you to scale your operation up and increase your overall workloads.
 In other words, you will be able to address more users than you would with on-premises infrastructure.
 You won’t have to invest in new hardware, servers, software, and so on.